Eris (mythology): Family

 In Homer's Iliad, Eris is described as the "sister and comrade" of Ares, though according to Geoffrey Kirk she is "not fully personified" here, and this genealogy is a "purely ad hoc description".
 Some scholars interpret this passage as indicating she is the daughter of Zeus and Hera, Ares' parents.
 However, according to Hesiod's Theogony, Eris is the daughter of Nyx (Night), being among the many children Nyx produced without a partner.
-These siblings of Eris include personifications—like Eris—of several "loathsome" (στυγερός) things, such as Moros ("Doom"), Thanatos ("Death"), the Moirai ("Fates"), Nemesis ("Indignation"), Apate ("Deceit"), and Geras ("Old Age").
+These siblings of Eris include personifications—like Eris—of several "loathsome" (στυγερός [stugerós]) things, such as Moros ("Doom"), Thanatos ("Death"), the Moirai ("Fates"), Nemesis ("Indignation"), Apate ("Deceit"), and Geras ("Old Age").

 Like her mother Nyx, Hesiod has Eris as the mother—with no father mentioned—of many children (the only child of Nyx with offspring) who are also personifications representing various misfortunes and harmful things which, in Eris' case, might be thought to result from discord and strife.
 All of Eris' children are little more than allegorizations of the meanings of their names, with virtually no other identity.
 The following table lists the children of Eris, as given by Hesiod: